projectsesame/sesame/design/external-authorization-design.md

 It does not provide any in-band configuration for popular authorization protocols like OIDC and SAML, nor does it give any guidance on how to configure those.

-Keeping Contour oblivious to the type of authorization means that:
+Keeping Sesame oblivious to the type of authorization means that:

 1. Operators can implement any kind of authorization protocol
-2. The authorization systems can evolve at a different rate than Contour
+2. The authorization systems can evolve at a different rate than Sesame
-3. Authorization servers can be hosted in the Contour project by separate maintainers
+3. Authorization servers can be hosted in the Sesame project by separate maintainers

 It also means that:

 1. Configuration is necessarily more complex and involves more components
-1. Some client authorization protocols may not be supported by Contour
+1. Some client authorization protocols may not be supported by Sesame

 ***Decision:*** This design is a necessary building block.
-The Contour project should build on it to support what users need in production.
+The Sesame project should build on it to support what users need in production.

 ## Which Client Authorization Protocols to Support

-The Contour project should give operators practically useful authorization capabilities.
+The Sesame project should give operators practically useful authorization capabilities.
 This means that the project should build and support one or more authorization servers that will be useful to a wide audience.

-***Decision:*** The Contour project should ensure that there is a well-supported path for OIDC and OAuth2 [#2664][11].
+***Decision:*** The Sesame project should ensure that there is a well-supported path for OIDC and OAuth2 [#2664][11].
 Other authorization protocols can be addressed based on demand.

 ## Deployment Implications

 Adding authorization servers as a separate component increases the number of deployment options.
-Contour does not have a supported installer, and this would exacerbate that need.
+Sesame does not have a supported installer, and this would exacerbate that need.

 ## GRPC Dependency